 Who we are

-Revolution Plastics directly employs around 15 staff based at its offices in Portsmouth, with a number of remote researchers.
+The Revolution Plastics Institute directly employs around 15 staff based at its offices in Portsmouth, with a number of remote researchers.
 Research staff are divided into different projects based on their expertise and there exists a small core of finance, communications, technical and secretarial staff which provides support facilities.

 Responsibility for management of the Institute lies with the director, Professor Steve Fletcher, who works with the research team to provide intellectual leadership of the research programmes.